bugfishtm/bugfish-framework/_framework/README.md

 	are Javascript / Jquery / PHP / Html / CSS
 	Classes should be all injection safe, as requests are made with sql-param-binds.
 But i do never guarantee!
 Peace out!

-# Issues
-If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu !

-# License
-	For License Informations see License.md